China's latest manned space mission to launch this month

 China also plans an unmanned moon landing and deployment of a moon rover.
 Scientists have raised the possibility of sending a man to the moon, but not before 2020.

-While Beijing insists its space program is for peaceful purposes, a Pentagon report last month highlighted China’s increasing space capabilities and said Beijing was pursuing a variety of activities aimed at preventing its adversaries from using space-based assets during a crisis.
+While Beijing insists its space programme is for peaceful purposes, a Pentagon report last month highlighted China’s increasing space capabilities and said Beijing was pursuing a variety of activities aimed at preventing its adversaries from using space-based assets during a crisis.
+(Reporting by Ben Blanchard; Editing by Nick Macfie)